omdl/omdl.github.com/docs/physical.md

 *Keywords:* `#physical`

 Layout of the workspace.
-Valid values are either 'x-columns', 'x-rows', 'grid' or 'flow'.
+Valid values are 'x-columns', 'x-rows', 'grid' or 'flow'.

 *Parent element:* `<workspace>`